By Kay Rumsey

 If indoor pillbug populations are still problematic, consider reducing populations around the house.
 Reduce moisture by directing water away from the house.
 Trim or prune plants around the house so that there is plenty of air circulation.
 Remove hiding places near the foundation such as boards, piles of leaves and grass, and other debris.
 Pillbugs also like to hide in mulch, so you need to weigh the benefit of mulch against the problem of sowbug invasion.

 - University of California.
-Agriculture and Natural Resources.
-Statewide IPM Program.
-2008.
-Sowbugs and pillbugs http://www.ipm.ucdavis.edu/PMG/GARDEN/FRUIT/PESTS/sowbugs.html
+Sowbugs and pillbugs [Internet].
+Agriculture and Natural Resources, Statewide IPM Program; 2008.
+Available from: http://www.ipm.ucdavis.edu/PMG/GARDEN/FRUIT/PESTS/sowbugs.html